wg-osr/walkerga.github.io/class/mu_wizard2.md

 For every Wizard template you have, you gain one extra **Spell Dice** and you **Study**.

 ## Spells
-Wizards get one for free at level 1.
+Wizards get a [random one](/list/spells) for free at level 1.
 They’re stored in spellbooks and you spend Spell Dices to cast them.
 <details markdown="1">
 <summary>How GLOG spells work</summary>
 <ins>Spell Dice (SD)</ins><br>